Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Discussion

+Our purpose in this paper was twofold: To verify a conjecture on matching rates, and to provide a useful tool for design of parallel service systems.
+We now discuss these two points.

+Our computational results seem to indicate that our conjecture on matching rates may be correct.
+In fact our simulations show much more than that.
+Our conjecture is that under many server scaling matching rates will converge precisely to those of the infinite matching model.
+This would in particular imply that our designs would converge to a deterministic limit, in which for ED designs all patient customers wait exactly $W$, in QD design all servers will idle exactly $T$, and in QED nobody would idle or wait.
+Our simulations indicate that this may be true, and leave the question of proof of the limiting result open.

+However, the simulations also indicate that this convergence does not require unreasonably large $n$.
+In fact, for quite realistic values of $\lambda$ and $n$ we find that our designs perform extremely well: The matching rates in the simulations are very close to those predicted by the approximations, but more important, the performance of the systems is very close to the required service quality and utilization parameters as specified in the designs.

+We have found that in ED mode the fraction of abandonments is almost precisely the pre-specified value, and that the waiting time distribution of patient customers is distributed around the mean value $W$ which is the conjectured limiting value for $n\to\infty$.
+We have also shown that in QD mode the idle times are distributed around the mean value $T$ which is the conjectured limiting value for $n\to\infty$.
+We have also shown that in the QED mode the system works in perfect balance between customers and servers, with complete resource pooling and uniform service level for all customers, with negligible abandonments.
+All this for the whole range of values of $\lambda$, from 20 to 200.

+We note again that our conjecture on matching rates is for general bipartite compatibility graphs, general patience and service time distributions, and general renewal arrivals.
+Our simulations are of course limited and cannot replace a mathematical proof, and we see no way of making them extensive enough to validate our designs in all situations.
+However the simulations do cover various graphs, a wide range of distributions, and realistic quality parameter values, and as can be seen, the results agree with our predictions in all the examples we tried.

+It is important to reiterate that these systems under FCFS-ALIS are completely intractable. without recourse to our matching rate calculations it would be impossible to design a system that would achieve resource pooling and approximate our design parameters.
+The paper of Foss and Chernova \cite{foss-chernova:98} abundantly illustrates this intractability.

-Extensive simulation confirmed that the algorithms are accurate and effective: they produce work force levels and, in case of differentiated service, a redesigned compatibility graph that meet targeted quality of service requirements.
+Extensive simulation confirmed that the algorithms based on our conjecture are accurate and effective: they produce work force levels and, in case of differentiated service, a redesigned compatibility graph that meet targeted quality of service requirements.
 Moreover, the heuristic algorithms also appeared to work well when the required work force levels are not so large.
-As such, these algorithms provide a valuable tool to support decisions on the design of multi-type service systems.
-The results suggest that our intuition, and in particular, the matching rates conjecture are correct.
-However, a rigorous justification is lacking at this point, and left as a major challenge for future research.
-A first step towards a rigorous analysis can be found in \cite{zhan-weiss:16}, treating many server scaling for the exponential ``N'' system.
+As such, these algorithms provide a valuable tool to support decisions on the design of multi-type parallel service systems.